vishal-keshav/texture-vs-shape/README.md

+This a fork from original repository at https://github.com/rgeirhos/texture-vs-shape Modifications are being done to meet the demand for an internal project at the University.

 # Data, code and materials from <br>"ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness"

 This repository contains information, data and materials from the paper [ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness](https://openreview.net/forum?id=Bygh9j09KX) by Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, and Wieland Brendel.
 We hope that you may find this repository a useful resource for your own research.